Polymarket Invite Code ELITE: Get $50 Bonus in May 2026

 |📆 Date Last Verified

 Currently on Polymarket, the market for the Pro Basketball Champion is trending as users trade on who will win the NBA Finals this year.
-With the Playoffs moving through the Conference Semifinals, Polymarket shows the Oklahoma City Thunder (59%) as a sizeable favorite to win the championship.
+With the Playoffs moving through the Conference Semifinals, Polymarket shows the Oklahoma City Thunder (41%) as the favorite to win the championship.
 Users on Polymarket can buy contracts for OKC or any other team, and if their prediction is correct, they will win the full value of the positions they hold.

 Similar to a ‘cash-out’ feature on sportsbooks, prediction markets allow users to sell their positions before the market has resolved.
 If the market has moved in your favor after taking your position(s), it can be favorable to sell your contracts and secure a profit before the event in question.

 For example, when the 2025-2026 NBA season started back in October, the Thunder were trading at less than a 30% chance to win the title.
-Traders who backed OKC early in the season have the option to secure a profit now by selling their positions before the Western Conference Finals get underway.
+Traders who backed OKC early in the season have the option to secure a profit now by selling their positions before Game 2 of the Western Conference Finals, after the Spurs took the series opener in an overtime thriller.

 Claim $50 Bonus with Polymarket Invite Code